- 1 Get out of your email marketing rut.

 Invest in innovation.

-Email marketing continues to be the digital darling for return on investment (ROI) according to 73 per cent of businesses and 76 per cent of agencies surveyed by Econsultancy.
+Email marketing continues to be the digital darling for return on investment (ROI) according to 73 percent of businesses and 76 percent of agencies surveyed by Econsultancy.
 Yet many marketers and executives take an “if it ain’t broke, don’t fix it” approach to email.
 According to Econsultancy, there is a continued underinvestment in email marketing relative to the value and sales it generates — and the gap appears to be widening.

-The power of email personalisation.
+The power of email personalization.